-Because arthritis attacks the joints, there are limited ways to combat the pain and swelling that come as a result of your dog's bones rubbing against one another.
-Cartilage is what kept your dog's bones from grinding against one another, and once this wears down, your dog will begin to experience pain and discomfort.
+As your dog ages, there are limited ways to combat the discomfort and swelling that come as a result of bones rubbing against one another.
+Cartilage is what kept your dog's bones from grinding against one another, and once this wears down, your dog will begin to experience discomfort.
 The lack of a buffer zone between the joints creates a sensation that is best described as dull throbbing aches.

-Due to the friction caused by a lack of cartilage, the throbbing and aching that your dog is experiencing is accompanied by inflammation.
-Inflammation occurs when the muscle tissue around the bones has to work harder to compensate for the insufficient cartilage.
-This extra work results in a buildup of lactic acid and ultimately, chronic inflammation.
+Due to the friction caused by a lack of cartilage, the throbbing and aching that your dog is experiencing is accompanied by non-normal inflammatory response.
+Non-normal inflammatory response occurs when the muscle tissue around the bones has to work harder to compensate for the insufficient cartilage.
+This extra work results in a buildup of lactic acid and ultimately, chronic non-normal inflammatory response.

-Turmeric root, as we have established, is an anti-inflammatory agent and a natural painkiller.
+Turmeric root helps to support normal inflammatory response.
 But how exactly does turmeric do the things it is claimed to do?

 As the body digests and absorbs turmeric root, the chemical curcumin enters the bloodstream.
-Thanks to its high pH level, and basic properties, curcumin directly combats the inflammatory effects of lactic acid in the body, as proved by the NCBI.
-The ingestion of turmeric and the introduction of curcumin to the bloodstream, counteract the effects of arthritis on a chemical level.
-Additionally, as swelling subsides and inflammation goes down, pain and pressure from swelling dissipate.
-Without the added pain of inflamed muscle tissue, the throbbing and aching that your dog was experiencing is no longer present, or at least is significantly less than before.
+Thanks to its high pH level, and basic properties, curcumin directly combats the non-normal inflammatory effects of lactic acid in the body, as proven by the NCBI.
+As swelling subsides and the non-normal inflammatory response goes down, discomfort and pressure from swelling dissipate.

 Can My Dog Take a Pure Curcumin Supplement Instead?